Point Gammon, or Great Point, at

 The first keeper, Samuel Adams Peak, died in 1824.
-His teenage
+His teenage son,

-Point Gammon the distinction of having only two keepers, both from the same family.
+distinction of having only two keepers, both from the same family.
 John

 Peak and his wife raised nine children at the lighthouse, two of whom

 became lighthouse keepers.

 In his 1946 book A Pilgrim Returns to Cape Cod, Edward

 Rowe Snow wrote about Imogene Peak, one of Keeper John Peak's children:

 School for her meant a walk of six miles each way.

 spring, summer, and fall, but lonely in the winter.

-The keeper's house, which was connected to the tower, apparently
+The keeper's house, which was connected to the tower,

-of the station:
+aspects of the station:

-Tower of rubble masonry, to which has been added a superstructure
+Tower of rubble masonry, to which has been added a

-leaky; wood work rotten; whole structure out of repair.
+walls leaky; wood work rotten; whole structure out of repair.

 Dwelling-house of rubble stone, rough-cast outside with

 gravel and cement; roof shingled; whole structure leaky; wood work

 decayed, and requires thorough repairing.